BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 This command creates a new process using the New-Win32Process command, which internally calls the Win CreateProcess API.
 The command line string species the executable to run and any arguments.
 The CreateProcess API parses this command line to nd the executable le, handling cases where the executable name does not include an extension like .exe.

 **Description** : This technique is crucial for understanding how processes are created and how command line arguments are parsed in Windows.
-It’s particularly relevant for scenarios where a red teamer might need to execute a process with specic parameters or in a certain context.
+It’s particularly relevant for scenarios where a red teamer might need to execute a process with specific parameters or in a certain context.

 ```powershell
 $proc = New-Win32Process -CommandLine "notepad test.txt"